KittyGiraudel/site/_posts/2013-08-12-sass-functions.md

 What I like with this method is it is very concise and damn efficient.
 With nested `if()`, there is no need of conditional statements, everything lies in one single line.

-Now what's the point of this function?
+Now what’s the point of this function?
 I guess that could be useful when you want to be sure the number you pass to a function is between two values, like a percentage for color functions.

 ```scss
 $pc: percentage(clamp($value, 0, 100));